dayanbatuofu/icra2023/README.md

 The code is organized as follows:
 * generate_intersection.py: generate 5D NE values under four player type configurations (a, a), (na, a), (a, na), and (na, na) for case 1.
 * generate_collision_avoidance.py: generate 9D NE values for case 2.
-* ./utilities/BVP_solver.py: BVP solver
+* ./utilities/BVP_solver.py: BVP solver.
-* ./example/vehicle/problem_def_intersection.py: dynamic, PMP equation setting for case 1
+* ./example/vehicle/problem_def_intersection.py: dynamic, PMP equation setting for case 1.
-* ./example/vehicle/problem_def_collision_avoidance.py: dynamic, PMP equation setting for case 2
+* ./example/vehicle/problem_def_collision_avoidance.py: dynamic, PMP equation setting for case 2.

 run `generate_intersection.py` or `generate_collision_avoidance.py` to collect NE values.
 Please notice there is four player types in case 1.
 You should give setting in `generate_intersection.py`.
-Data size can be set in `./example/vehicle/problem_def_intersection.py` or ./example/vehicle/problem_def_collision_avoidance.py
+Data size can be set in `./example/vehicle/problem_def_intersection.py` or ./example/vehicle/problem_def_collision_avoidance.py.

 ### Collision_avoidance: train supervised(SL), self-supervised(SSL), hybrid(HL) and value hardening(VH) model to complete generalization and saftety performance test for case 2
 The code is organized as follows: